Telisman/telisman/README.md

 - 👀 I’m interested in finding a job(junior position) or internship position for pyhton.
 - 🌱 I’m currently learning machine learning, big data, and other python libraries

-At my GitHub page you can find small project and exercises: Tkinter,Django...
+At my GitHub page you can find small project and exercises: Tkinter,Django,GUI,Kivy,PYgame

 A hope that I will put more stuf on GitHub in few days.